bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1204_override_init_method.md

 }
 ```
 #### Create Object
 There are two init methods in the `Korean` class.
-You may choose any since both initializes the `origin` property from the `Human` class.
+You may choose any since both initialize the `origin` property from the `Human` class.

 ```swift
 let bob = Korean(enterName: "Bob the Dev")